Chrysler Firepower

+Design

 Designers responsible for the design were Brian Nielander (exterior), who also worked on the ME-412 concept; and Greg Howell (interior).

+Specifications and performance

+The Firepower was powered by the 6.1 L Hemi V8 engine producing 425 hp and 425 lb.ft of torque paired with a 5-speed manumatic shifting automatic transmission allowing it to accelerate from 0-60 mph in 4.5 seconds and had a top speed of 174 mph.

 Plans for production

 The Firepower Concept was built to prove that Chrysler could indeed build a hybrid car using existing hardware.
 Signs early in 2006 pointed to the Firepower going into production using the same hardware as the concept, but later that year Chrysler officially announced that the Firepower would not be produced, as they could not find a viable way of doing so.